The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.

 Wrapping up:

 Playing with a PCR is fun! you know you can get many things from a single conventional PCR setup and can generate huge optimization data.
 If you like genetics, perhaps you have to learn PCR, even though you have to pay for it.
-Go in labs, do internships or training and learn PCR basics.
+Go to a lab near you, do internships or training and learn PCR basics.

 That’s all for today’s topic, feel free to ask anything.